ng-Classic/ng-classic/aio/content/guide/router-tutorial-toh.md

 You could try this now and confirm that the  `CrisisCenterModule` loads after you click the "Crisis Center" button.

-To enable preloading of all lazy loaded modules, import the `PreloadAllModules` token from the Angular Classicrouter package.
+To enable preloading of all lazy loaded modules, import the `PreloadAllModules` token from the Angular Classic router package.

 The second argument in the `RouterModule.forRoot()` method takes an object for additional configuration options.
 The `preloadingStrategy` is one of those options.